 SSNet initiatives include Biological Futures in a Globalized World, a cluster of projects hosted by the Simpson Center for the Humanities in partnership with the Center for Biological Futures at the Fred Hutchinson Cancer Research Center that we initiated in 2011; a speaker series on “Representations” (2009-2010); and a series of colloquia linked to graduate microseminars and public lectures on the theme, "Democratizing Science" (2008-2009).
 We build on a long standing tradition of reading and discussion groups in History and Philosophy of Science, and on a high profile Science Studies Speaker Series that ran for two years in 2003-2005.

-For current events see the homepage and calendar, and for details of past SSNet programs see the Archive.
-Podcasts are available for most SSNet events.
+For current events see the homepage and calendar, and for details of past SSNet programs see the archive.
+In addition, podcasts are available for most SSNet events.

 SSNet is animated by an expansive vision of the interdisciplinary field of STSS, one that takes the STEM fields (science, technology, engineering, mathematics) in all their complexity — their practice, their history and socio-cultural formation, their philosophical underpinnings, their impact on our lives — as a subject for systematic investigation.